pixop/video-compare/README.md

 Notes
 -----

+1. Audio playback is not supported.

-The code is hard to maintain at the moment (too many copy/paste and lazy solutions).
+2. The code is hard to maintain at the moment (too many copy/paste and lazy solutions).
 My intention has mainly been to build a tool in a few days which gets the job done.
 A lot of refactoring and clean-up is required when I have the time for it.
 Consider yourself warned! ;-)